datascientist-library/Employee-Attrition/README.md

 ---

-## 🧠 Key Insights
+## 💡 Key Insights
 -	OverTime, low satisfaction, and short tenure increase attrition risk.
--	Sales and R&D have the highest attrition rates.
+-	Sales and Human Resources department have the highest attrition rates.
--	Employees with Risk Score ≥ 4 are highly likely to leave.
+-	Employees with Risk Factor ≥ 4 are highly likely to leave.
+-	Overwork also has a strong influence on attrition rate.

 ---